leptos-rs/book/src/web_sys.md

 The goal of `leptos::HtmlElement<T>` is to bridge the gap between elements in your view and these more specific JavaScript types, so that you can access the particular functionality of those elements.

-This is implement by using the Rust `Deref` trait to allow you to dereference a `leptos::HtmlElement<T>` to the appropriately-typed JS object for that particular element type `T`.
+This is implemented by using the Rust `Deref` trait to allow you to dereference a `leptos::HtmlElement<T>` to the appropriately-typed JS object for that particular element type `T`.

 ### Definition